History of conservatism in the United States: Anti-Communism

 In the wake of the Bolshevik Revolution and the subsequent rise of the USSR, both major American political parties became strongly anti-Communist.
-However the liberal Franklin Roosevelt did attract some Communist support 1933-1945, especially after Hitler attacked the USSR in 1941.
+However the liberal Franklin D. Roosevelt did attract some Communist support 1933–1945, especially after Hitler attacked the USSR in 1941.
 Within the U.S., the far Left split and an American Communist Party emerged in the 1920s.
 Most conservatives denounced Communist ideals as a subversion of American values and maintained relentless opposition to Communist principles until the collapse of the Soviet Union in 1991.
-However there was a minority—led by Robert Taft—who opposed NATO and wanted to avoid European entanglements.
-Conservatives were especially sensitive to the perception of Communist elements trying to change national policies and values in the U.S. government, the media, and academia.
+However, there was a minority—led by Robert Taft—who opposed NATO and wanted to avoid European entanglements.
+Conservatives were especially sensitive to the perception that Communist elements were trying to change national policies and values in the U.S. government, the media, and academia.
 Conservatives enthusiastically supported anti-Communist agencies such as the FBI.
 They were chief proponents of the Congressional investigations of the 1940s and 1950s, particularly those led by Richard Nixon and Joe McCarthy.
 McCarthy, a Catholic Republican, attracted many conservative Catholic Democrats, including the Kennedy family.
 Conservatives welcomed ex-Communists who exposed the system, such as Whittaker Chambers.

 Korean War

-When the communist North Korea invaded South Korea in 1950 Truman adopted a rollback strategy, planning to free the entire country by force.
+When the communist North Korea invaded South Korea in 1950, Truman adopted a rollback strategy, planning to free the entire country by force.
 Truman decided not to obtain Congressional approval for his war—he relied on United Nations approval—which left the Republicans free to attack his war policies.
 Taft said Truman's decision was "a complete usurpation by the president."
 Truman's reliance on the UN reinforced conservative distrust of that body.
 With the Allies on the verge of victory, the People's Republic of China entered the war and drove the United Nations Command back with terrific fighting in sub-zero weather.
 Truman reversed positions, dropped the rollback policy, and fired the conservative hero General Douglas MacArthur (who wanted rollback), and settled for containment.
-Truman's acceptance of the status quo at a cost of 37,000 Americans killed and undermined Truman's base of support.
+Truman's acceptance of the status quo cost 37,000 Americans lives and undermined Truman's base of support.
 Truman did poorly in the early 1952 Democratic Party presidential primaries and was forced to drop his reelection bid.
 The Democratic Party nominated a liberal intellectual with no ties to Roosevelt or Truman, Illinois Governor Adlai Stevenson II.